Frequently Asked Questions (FAQ)

 • The Division/Division's representative will introduce him or herself and introduce any observers that he or she has brought with them.

-• You will outline your arguments and what you are seeking (i.e. to find you guilty and/or the Hearing Officer's sanction was not appropriate).
+• You will outline your arguments and what you are seeking (i.e. to find you not guilty and/or the Hearing Officer's sanction was not appropriate).

 • In exceptional circumstances, new evidence may be permitted, with the permission of the Chair.